 About the DSM and autism spectrum disorder diagnosis

-DSM-5 criteria for autism diagnosis
+DSM-5-TR criteria for autism spectrum disorder diagnosis

-To be diagnosed with ASD, children must:
+To be diagnosed with autism spectrum disorder, children must:

-- have difficulties in both areas
+- have difficulties and/or differences from what’s typical in both areas

 - have had characteristics from early childhood, even if these aren’t picked up until later in childhood.

 Difficulties in social communication